2017 Jiuzhaigou earthquake: Rescue

 The Red Cross Society of China, Sichuan Branch was on emergency standby, preparing for rescue.
-In the small hours the next day, China's State Council Earthquake relief headquarters established national level II earthquake emergency response.
+Early the following day, China's State Council Earthquake relief headquarters established national level II earthquake emergency response.

-At 06:20 CST on 9 August, a Shuajingsi Town (刷经寺镇) militia vehicle had a traffic collision to a Sichuan F (Deyang) coach in Hongyuan County, Ngawa Prefecture.
-3 people from the coach were injured and were being medically treated.
+At 06:20 CST on 9 August, a Shuajingsi Town (刷经寺镇) militia vehicle collided with a Sichuan F (Deyang) coach in Hongyuan County, Ngawa Prefecture.
+Three people from the coach were injured.

-Until 9 August 2017, there were 40 people critically injured, 7 of whom were transferred to other hospitals, 4 to West China Hospital of Sichuan University, and the rest to Jiuzhaigou County Hospital and Zhongzang Hospital.
+By 9 August 2017, there were 40 people critically injured, seven of whom were transferred to other hospitals, four to West China Hospital of Sichuan University, and the rest to Jiuzhaigou County Hospital and Zhongzang Hospital.

 Casualties

-The Emergency Management Office of the Ngawa Prefecture, Sichuan Province announced that until 13:10 CST on 9 August, the 7.0-magnitude earthquake in Zhangzha Town in Jiuzhaigou County killed 19 people and injured 247 people, including 40 people critically injured.
+The Emergency Management Office of the Ngawa Prefecture, Sichuan Province announced on 13:10 CST on 9 August, the 7.0-magnitude earthquake in Zhangzha Town in Jiuzhaigou County killed 19 people and injured 247 people, including 40 people critically injured.
 The following day, the death toll rose to 20 with over 400 injured.
 Deaths and injuries mainly occurred in Zhangzha Town in Jiuzhaigou County.

 Aftershocks

 As of 10 August 2017 10:00 CST (UTC+8), 1,741 aftershocks had occurred, including 30 major ones.
-Some experts predicted that the aftershocks might reach a magnitude of 6 after several days.
+Some experts predicted that the aftershocks might reach a magnitude of six after several days.
 The major aftershocks reported by China Earthquake Networks Center are listed below: